 and lifts up all who are bowed down.
 Psalm 145:14 (NIV)

-Just as He had told Nicodemus, the Son of Man would indeed be lifted up on a cross.
-Because of His great sacrifice and glorious resurrection, He is now able to lift us up to help get us through any challenge, affliction, or trial that we are facing.
-His loving care will continue right up through our final day on earth when He has promised that we will not perish but will have an eternal life with Him.
+Just as He told Nicodemus, the Son of Man would indeed be lifted up on a cross.
+Because of His loving sacrifice and glorious resurrection, He is now able to lift us up out of hopelessness to help get us through any challenge, affliction, or trial that we are facing.
+His loving care will continue right up through our final day on earth when He has promised that we will not perish, but will have an eternal life with Him.
 He has not come to condemn us, but to save us.
-Won’t you join Him?
+Won’t you join Him, the Son of Man?

 Reflection

-Lord, I believe that Jesus was lifted up on a cross to die as a sin sacrifice for me.
-Just as Jesus was raised from the dead, lift me up from the despair that often surrounds me, and grant me an eternal life of joy, peace, and hope as You have promised in Your word.
+Lord, I believe that Jesus was lifted up on a cross to die as a sin sacrifice for me, and for all who believe.
+Just as Jesus was raised from the dead, lift me up from the despair that often surrounds me, and grant me an eternal life of joy, peace, and hope with You, as promised in Your word.
 In Jesus’ name we pray, Amen.